janczizikow/sleek/about.md

 ***

-Imperial College Christian Union, together with other Christian Unions in the UK, is affiliated with the [Universities and Colleges Christian Fellowship (UCCF)](https://uccf.org.uk).
+Imperial College Christian Union, together with other Christian Unions in the UK, is supported by the [Universities and Colleges Christian Fellowship (UCCF)](https://uccf.org.uk).

 <a class="normal-link link-normal-hover" href="https://uccf.org.uk"><img style="width: 50%;" alt="UCCF: The Christian Unions" src="/assets/img/uccf.png" /></a>